MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - F10, F11, F12 Booking and menu hero image, booking form and menu table

 The hero image here has been chosen to evoke the social experience that would excite the user and encourage them to book  making an emotional connection.
 The form has been developed and is a destination from across the site by internal links.
 The form requires the user to enter information in all sections but also provides the option to reset at any point.
 This form is responsively designed to scale down to smaller devices.
+Once completed the form correctly submits the data to the Code Institute dump that produces a read out for the purposes of this site.
 To accompany the booking form and increase likelihood of a user committing to a longer period of time at the cafe the simple food and drinks menu is below which is also responsively designed.
-Whilst this information is important it is prioritised lowest in terms of feature prominence because it is anticipated that users would want higher ranking information in the first instance i.e. opening times, location, booking options, games and events.
+Whilst this information in the food & drinks menu is important for future users, it is prioritised lowest in terms of feature prominence because it is anticipated that users would want higher ranking information in the first instance i.e. opening times, location, booking options, games and events.
 The form is fully styled to be responsive to smaller device screen sizes, as is the table.

 ![Hero booking image](documentation/f10-hero-booking.png)